MonoTheProtogen/Monos-Cave-Game/README.md

 After this the game should show up in Minetest.

-## Latest Release (possibly unstable)
+## Latest Versions (possibly unstable)

-Go to the [releases tab](https://github.com/MonoTheProtogen/Monos-Cave-Game/releases), download the latest release and unzip it into your Minetest games directory.
+Go to the [releases tab](https://github.com/MonoTheProtogen/Monos-Cave-Game/releases), download the latest package and unzip it into your Minetest games directory.

 After this the game should show up in Minetest.